manticoresoftware/manticoresearch/src/auth/spec.md

 - Commands not explicitly listed under any permission are denied by default.
 - Users with the `admin` action are restricted to managing users and permissions.
 For other actions, such as `read`, `write`, or `schema`, explicit grants are required.
 - This list should be reviewed and updated regularly to ensure all possible SQL commands and endpoints are included.
-- Write access to the `system.auth*` tables is restricted in the daemon to Manticore Buddy only.
-Even users with the `admin` privilege should not be able to modify these tables to prevent corruption.
+- Direct writes to `system.auth_users` and `system.auth_permissions` are restricted to daemon-internal auth handlers.
+Even users with the `admin` privilege should not be able to modify these tables directly to prevent corruption.

 #### Rule Resolution Strategy